 What does an assessment entail?

-At Fairview Ministerial Health and Leadership Resources (MHLR), comprehensive psychological and vocational assessments are available to church leaders of all denominations and their spouses.
+At Fairview Ministerial Health and Leadership Resources (MHLR), comprehensive psychological and vocational assessments are available to church leaders of all denominations.

 Assessments are done by a four-person multidisciplinary team and make use of various assessment tools.

-This resource serves church leaders and spouses in a 14-state area.
+This resource serves church leaders in a 14-state area.
 Most church leaders using this service are from the Evangelical Lutheran Church in America (ELCA) or the Lutheran Church Missouri Synod (LCMS), while some are from the Presbyterian or Episcopal Church.

 Judicatory executives can find out more about referral procedures here.

 Moving toward a healthier future

 Assessments are meant to help church leaders gain clarity regarding issues that contribute to problems in ministry and personal life, and to develop strategies for resolving those issues, moving toward a healthier future.

 The two-day assessment process offers adequate time to:

 - Explore the joys and challenges of ministry to gain a deeper understanding of the nature and sources of both.

 - Carefully look at family history, personality traits, interests and skills that influence leadership strengths and vulnerabilities.

 - Discuss sources of support and joy in personal and family life.
 We also clarify sources of stress.
-We strongly urge spouses of married leaders to join in this assessment.
+We welcome spouses of married leaders to join in this assessment.

 - Review medical issues that diminish quality of life and leadership.

 - Develop recommendations for addressing the concerns that led to the assessment or emerged throughout the course of the assessment.
 Together, we develop a plan for moving forward.

 Day One: 8:00 a.m. to 2:00 p.m.